Russell Haggar

 Activity: Different Definitions of Income

-Data on the Distribution of Income in Great Britain
+Data on the Distribution of Income in the UK

 The Department of Work and Pensions.
 [These data have been collected for Great Britain rather than the UK]

-Bearing in mind the above information on the meaning of equivalised household income and the various possible measures of income used to analyse the distribution of income let us consider the following data from the Department of Work and Pensions on the distribution of income in Great Britain.
+Bearing in mind the above information on the meaning of equivalised household income and the various possible measures of income used to analyse the distribution of income let us consider the following data from the Department of Work and Pensions on the distribution of income in the UK

-- You will notice that households are allocated to £ 10 bands within the income distribution on the basis of equivalised weekly household income [which has at least made it worthwhile for you to take the trouble to understand the meaning of this term.]
-My following references to “income” in the following 9 points refer to “weekly equivalised household income.”
+1. You will notice that households are allocated to £ 10 bands within the income distribution based on equivalised weekly household income My following references to “income” in the following 9 points refer to “weekly equivalised household income.”

-- The diagram illustrates the number of individuals in households receiving varying levels of equivalised income grouped into £10 bands.
-For example almost 600,000 individuals were living in households with equivalised incomes of between £0-£10 per week.
-[This may have been a very temporary situation for them occurring at the time when these survey data were collected.]
+2. The diagram illustrates the number of individuals in households receiving varying levels of equivalised income grouped into £10 bands.
+For example, about 200,00 individuals were living in households with equivalised incomes of between ££190 –£200 per [

-- The alternating dark blue and light blue blocks refer to deciles of the households within the population.
-Thus ,for example, the diagram illustrates that the lowest decile [i.e. the lowest 10%] of income recipients received incomes varying between £0-£180 per week. and that the next lowest decile received incomes of between £180-£ 260[approx] per week and so on.
-Each decile contains approximately 5.7million individuals.
+3. The alternating dark blue and grey blocks refer to deciles of the households within the population.
+Thus ,for example, the diagram illustrates that the lowest decile [i.e. the lowest 10%] of household income recipients received incomes varying between £0-£270 [approx.] per week. and that the next lowest decile received incomes of between £270-£ 360 [approx..] per week and so on.

-- The overall distribution of income shown in the diagram is said to be skewed in the sense that a large proportion of households are positioned fairly close the median income while a minority are positioned at the higher end of the distribution.
-The high incomes of the minority of individuals at the top end of the income scale have the effects of raising the mean income so that in fact 2/3 of individuals in Great Britain receive the incomes below the mean income. and this means that it is also important, therefore to consider the value of the median income when analysing the distribution of income.
+5. In the diagram the high incomes of the minority of individuals at the top end of the income scale have the effects of raising the mean income so that in fact 2/3 of individuals in Great Britain receive the incomes below the mean income. and this means that it is also important, therefore, to consider the value of the median income when analysing the distribution of income.

-- The mean weekly household disposable income is £463 per week and the median weekly household disposable income is £ 377 per week .
+6. The mean weekly household disposable income is £688per week and the median weekly household disposable income is £ 565 per week .
 These are the mean and median incomes for childless couple households .
 The mean and median weekly incomes of households of different compositions are different from these figures and are calculated via the use of the weighting system which is explained earlier in this document.

-- However there are also about 2.1Million individuals who live in households receiving weekly incomes above £1000 per week and if we were to subdivide these individuals into £10 income bands there would have to be a vast extension of the horizontal axis to represent them on the diagram.
-For example some top professional soccer players earn £100,000 + per week and to incorporate them the horizontal axis would need to extend for about 1.5 metres.
-Furthermore the Chelsea Football club owner Roman Abramovich has an estimated fortune of £7.5 Billion.
-If these moneys are invested to yield 5% interest per year after tax how long would the horizontal axis of the diagram need to be to incorporate this individual?
-Miles?
+9. However, 8.8 million individuals in the omitted tenth and final decile receive more than £1000 per week and in some cases much more than this and if we were to subdivide these individuals into £10 income bands there would have to be a vast extension of the horizontal axis to represent them on the diagram.
+For example, some top professional soccer players earn £100,000 + per week and to incorporate them the horizontal axis would need to extend for about 1.5 metres.
+How long would the horizontal axis of the diagram need to be to incorporate the UK equivalent of Jeff Bezos or Elon Musk?

 3 .Use the diagram to estimate how many individuals live in households receiving between £300 and £400 per week.